exzombie/HP35s-routines/README.md

 ## Intro

 Here are some of the routines that I wrote for my HP-35s calculator.
-I wrote them mostly for fun, but I think they could be useful inpractice.
-Anything more complex is probably better solved on a real computer, which nowadays means a phone if you want to keep it portable.
+I wrote them mostly for fun, but I think they could be useful in practice.
+Anything more complex is probably better solved on a real computer, which nowadays might mean a phone if you want to keep it portable.
 But a HP calculator still has a superior interface and battery life, so I hope you find these routines useful.
 Also included is a quick reference card for the routines and more advanced built-in